iamcal/emoji-data/README.md

     npm install emoji-datasource

-This will only install the 32px full-fidelity spritesheets.
-If you want different size sheets (16, 20 or 64px), quantized sheets (128 or 256 color) or the individual images (at 64px) then you'll need to install additional npm modules:
+This will only install the 32px full-fidelity spritesheets (with fallback images).
+If you want different size sheets (16, 20 or 64px), quantized sheets (128 or 256 color), non-fallback (clean) sheets, or the individual images (at 64px) then you'll need to install additional npm modules:

 ```bash
 npm install emoji-datasource-apple
 npm install emoji-datasource-google